JonasunderscoreJones/uni-tex-template/README.md

 # uni-tex-template

-The Latex Template for my University Assignments
+The Latex Template for my University Assignments.

 ## Overview
 - Inclusion of all required packages and configuration